MatthijsKamstra/haxejs/haxe/installation.md

 <a name="brew"></a>
 ##Install with Homebrew

-Same as with Node.js, you probably only want to use Homebrew if you have this already installed.
+Same as with Node.js, you probably want to use Homebrew if you have this already installed.
-Worth mentioning: this is OS X only.
+Worth mentioning: this only works on OS X.

 Visit [http://brew.sh/](http://brew.sh/) to get instruction how to install Homebrew.